nel-antuna/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Before starting with the analysis, these has been the options set and the operations made:
+Before starting with the analysis, these have been the options set and the operations made:

 ```r